-1. NON I-BUSINESS CORE COURSES HOURS
+1. .
+NON-BUSINESS CORE COURSES HOURS

 a.
-ENGL 001 (Expository Writing 1)
+ENGL 001 (Expository Writing 1) 3

 ENGL 002 (Expository Writing 2)

 b.
 LITERATURE Electives

 (students choose English or foreign language literature courses)

 c.
-HIST 001 (Growth of Western Civilization 1)
+HIST 001 (Growth of Western Civilization 1) 3

 HIST 002 (Growth of Western Civilization 2)

-(students who have completed one year of world history in high school with at least a B+
+(students who have completed one year of world history in high school with a t least a B+

-average may substitute HIST 004 and HIST 005 or select two courses from POSC 020,
+average may substitute HIST 004 and HIST 005 or select two courses from PC OSC 020,

 040, or 060)

 d.
-MATH 070 (Finite Mathematics)
+MATH 070 (Finite Mathematics) 3

 MATH 071 (Elements of Calculus 1)

-(if student's MATH ACT score is greater than 28 or MATH SAT score is greater than 625,
+(if student's MATH ACT score is greater than 28 or MATH SAT score is great

-then the student may complete MATH 80 (4 credits) in lieu of MATH 070 and MATH 071.
+then the student may complete MATH 80 (4 credits) in lieu of MATH 070 and

-The student would still be required to complete an additional 2 elective credits.)
+The student would still be required to complete an additional 2 elective credits.

-e.
-PHIL 050 (Philosophy of Human Nature)

-PHIL 104 (Theory of Ethics)

-PHIL 108 (Business Ethics)

-f.
-CMST 012 (Public Speaking)

-(CMST 010 may be substituted)

-(Accounting majors must complete 9 elective credits; all other majors, 18 elective credits.
-All students must include 6 hours in social science, natural science, mathematics or foreign language.)
-TOTAL NON-COLLEGE OF (Accounting majors) 53 BUSINESS ADMINISTRATION COURSES (All other majors) or 62 2.
-BUSINESS CORE COURSES NOTE: Students transferring into the college are required to enroll in BUEX 002 (Computer Literacy in Business) instead of BUEX 001. b.
-ACCO 030 (Principles of Financial Accounting), and ACCO 031 (Principles of Managerial Accounting) 6 c.
-ECON 043 (Principles of Microeconomics) and d.
-MANA 025 (Introductory Business Statistics), and MANA 026 (Intermediate Business Statistics) 6 h.
-MANA 170 (Operations and Supply Chain Management)......3 j.
-MANA 120 (Introduction to Information Technology) (non-ACCO Majors) or TOTAL BUSINESS CORE COURSES43
+PHIL e.
+PHIL 050 (Philosophy of Human Nature) 3 PHIL 104 (Theory of Ethics) 3 PHIL 108 (Business Ethics) f.
+CMS C 012 (Public Speaking) T 010 may be substituted) g.
+THE g.
+THEO 001 (Introduction to Theology) THE THEOLOGY Electives h.
+Non- h.
+Non-College of Business Administration Electives 9 or 18 (Acco (Accounting majors must complete 9 elective credits; all other majors, 18 elective credits.
+All students must include 6 hours in social science, al science, mathematics or foreign language.)
+TOTAL NO N-COLLEGE OF (Accounting majors) BUSINE SS ADMINISTRATION COURSES (All other majors) or 62 2.
+BUSINESS CORE COURSES HOURS a.
+BUEX 001 (Orientation to Business Administration) NOT E: Students transferring into the college are required to enroll in BUEX 002 puter Literacy in Business) instead of BUEX 001.
+0 030 (Principles of Financial Accounting), and ACC 0 031 (Principles of Managerial Accounting) c.
+ECO N 043 (Principles of Microeconomics) and ECO: N 044 (Principles of Macroeconomics) 6 d.
+MAN A 025 (Introductory Business Statistics), and A 026 (Intermediate Business Statistics) V 110 (Applied Microeconomic Analysis) f.
+FINA g.
+MAN A 156 (Behavior and Organization) A 170 (Operations and Supply Chain Management) i.
+MAR X 140 (Introduction to Marketing) j.
+MAN A 120 (Introduction to Information Technology) (non-ACCO Majors) or ACC 144 (Accounting Information Systems) (ACCO Majors) A 181 (Business and Its Environment) I. MAN A 182 (Business Policies) TOTAL BUSINESS CORE COURSES 3.
+MAJOR C DURSES Rusiness degree students also must complete the requirements for one of the following majors: accounting, business economics, finance, human resources, information technology, marketing, international business, operations and supply chain management, or general business.
+Double counting of courses for two or more majors is not permitted.

-3. MAJOR COURSES

-Business degree students also must complete the requirements for one of the following majors: accounting, business economics, finance, human resources, information technology, marketing, international business, operations and supply chain management, or general business